 Cellulitis also can form in areas of intact skin, especially in people who have diabetes or who are taking medicines that suppress the immune system.

-Cellulitis requires particularly close monitoring when it infects the eyelid and tissues surrounding the eye.
-It can be the result of minor trauma to the area around the eye (such as an insect bite or a scratch) or might be an extension of another infection, such as sinusitis.
+Orbital cellulitis, which infects the eyelid and tissues surrounding the eye, requires particularly close monitoring.
+It can be caused by minor trauma to the area around the eye (such as an insect bite or a scratch) or be an extension of another infection, such as sinusitis.
 This kind of cellulitis is treated with antibiotics and close follow-up.
 If untreated, it can progress to a more serious infection that affects vision.

 Cellulitis, which is not contagious, usually begins as a small, inflamed area of pain, swelling, warmth, and redness on the skin.
 As this red area begins to spread, the child may begin to feel sick and develop a fever, sometimes with chills and sweats.
 Swollen lymph nodes (commonly called swollen glands) are sometimes found near the area of infected skin.